 We’ve long heard about the health benefits of Vitamin D, but what exactly does that encompass?
 Put simply, vitamin D is your body’s response to sunlight.
-Contrary to most other vitamins that are found exclusively within foodstuffs, The ‘Sunshine Vitamin’ is a What is The Momo Challenge? meeting the suns rays head-on and turning them into an essential component for life.
+Contrary to most other vitamins that are found exclusively within foodstuffs, the ‘Sunshine Vitamin’ is a product of your skin meeting the suns rays head-on and turning them into an essential component for life.
 It dissolves into your body fat and has a number of essential functions.

 Of particularly interest, once Vitamin D is absorbed into the body your body cannot instantly process it.
 Instead, like a hormone, this vitamin acts as a catalyst in two different reactions, called ‘hydroxylations’ before being processed and consumed.
 The reactions themselves are where the body finds the most benefits.